Chengyiing/cheng-dataviz-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
-Hello!:grinning: I'm **Cheng**(she/her), currently studying at Carnegie Mellon University's PPM-DA.
+Hello! 😀 I'm **Cheng**(she/her), currently studying at Carnegie Mellon University's PPM-DA.
 I'm from China, and passionate about data analysis and visualization.

 In my free time, I enjoy exploring Pittsburgh's diverse food scene and taking walks in nearby parks!
 I also like travelling and photograph, and this is my video website: [Cheng's Notes](https://space.bilibili.com/14696857?spm_id_from=333.1007.0.0)